jessealama/decimal128/README.md

 #### Values always normalized

-Decimal128 works with **unnormalized** values.
+Decimal128 is a universe of **unnormalized** values.
 In the Decimal128 world, `1.2` and `1.20` are _distinct_ values.
 There's good reason for adopting such an approach, and some benefits.
 But this package deliberately works in a world of _normalized_ values.
 Given the string `1.20`, this package will turn that into `1.2`; that extra trailing zero will be lost.
 To recover the string `1.20`, additional, out-of-band information needs to be supplied.
 For instance: if you're working with numbers as financial quantities, you know, out-of-band, how to interpret your numbers.
 Thus, if I tell you that the cost of something is `1.2` USD, you know that means, and you know that, if you need to present that data to someone, you'd add an extra digit there.
 This package provides a `toDecimalDigits` method that allows you to generate `1.20` from the underlying `1.2`.

 #### Missing operations

 This package focuses on the bread and butter of arithmetic: addition, multiplication, subtraction, and division.
-To round things out from there (ha!), we have the absolute value function, trunction, floor/ceiling, and, of course, rounding.
+To round things out from there (ha!), we have the absolute value function, trunction, floor/ceiling.

 ## In-scope but not yet implemented